What causes melasma?

 3. Mixed melasma

-Treatment of melasma depends on the type of melasma (epidermal, dermal, mixed) and the severity of the pigment spots.
+Melasma treatment depends on the type of melasma (epidermal, dermal, mixed) and the severity of the pigment spots.
 Here are the main approaches used to treat melasma:

 1. Sun protection

-Sun protection is essential to prevent melasma from worsening.
+Sun protection is essential to prevent melasma worsening.
 Daily use of a broad-spectrum sunscreen with a high SPF (SPF 30 or higher) helps reduce exposure to UV rays, which can stimulate melanin production and darken existing spots.

 2. Topical treatments